HEPLean/PhysLean_Website/README.md

 The installation instructions for jekyll can be found [here](https://jekyllrb.com/docs/installation/#requirements).

 Once jekyll is installed:
+- Clone this repo
-- navigate your terminal to the `./Site` directory of PhysLean using e.g. `cd ./Site`.
+- navigate your terminal to the `./Site` directory of your clone using e.g. `cd ./Site`.
 - Run `bundle exec jekyll serve`
 - Open `http://localhost:4000` in your web browser.